Commander-in-chief: Malaysia

-Mauritius

-In the Republic of Mauritius, the president of the Republic is the commander-in-chief, according to Article 28 of the Constitution.

-After independence in 1968, Mauritius continued to recognise the queen of Mauritius, as represented by the governor-general of Mauritius, as commander-in-chief.
-After the country was proclaimed a Commonwealth Republic in 1992, the new constitution stipulated that a president would assume the position of the head of state and commander-in-chief.

 Mexico

-Section VI of Article 89 of the Constitution states that the President of the United Mexican States shall "Preserve national security, in accordance with the respective law, and dispose of the full permanent Armed Force, that is to say the Army, the Navy and the Air Force, for the interior security and exterior defense of the Federation".
+Section VI of Article 89 of the Constitution states that the president of the United Mexican States shall "Preserve national security, in accordance with the respective law, and dispose of the full permanent Armed Force, that is to say the Army, the Navy and the Air Force, for the interior security and exterior defense of the Federation".

-Both the Organic Law of the Mexican Army and Air Force and the Organic Law of the Mexican Navy clearly state the President of the Republic is "Supreme Commander of the Armed Forces".
+Both the Organic Law of the Mexican Army and Air Force and the Organic Law of the Mexican Navy clearly state the president of the Republic is "Supreme Commander of the Armed Forces".
 The President is ex officio the only five-star general of Mexico.

-The Constitution also grants the President freedom to appoint and remove the Secretary of the Navy and the Secretary of National Defense.
+The Constitution also grants the president freedom to appoint and remove the secretary of the Navy and the secretary of national defense.

 New Zealand

-The governor-general of New Zealand serves as the commander-in-chief of New Zealand, and is constitutionally the supreme authority in defence matters in New Zealand.
-In practice however, the position of commander-in-chief is ceremonial, with the governor-general primarily serving as a "patron of the New Zealand Defence Force".
+Both the Monarch of New Zealand and their representative, the governor-general, constitutionally serve as the supreme authority in defence matters in New Zealand.
+The position of commander-in-chief is vested in the sovereign by the constitution.
+In practice however, the position of the commander-in-chief is largely ceremonial, with the governor-general primarily serving as a "patron of the New Zealand Defence Force".
 The governor-general exercises their authority as commander-in-chief on the advice of the minister of defence or other ministers of the New Zealand Government.

-Clause I of the Letter Patents 1983 formally named the office as Governor-General and Commander-in-Chief, although the document does not further enumerate on their role as "commander-in-chief".
-The governor-general's is also the statutory commander in chief of the New Zealand Defence Force through the Defence Act 1990.
+The Letter Patents 1983 consolidated the roles of governor-general and commander-in-chief into one office, with its compounded title being the Governor-General and Commander-in-Chief.
+The governor-general's is statutorily defined in the Defence Act 1990.
 Sections five and six of the Defence Act 1990 outlines the governor-general's authority to raise and maintain armed forces.